 Auction Process

-How do you access the transmission rights auction ?
+How do you access the transmission rights auction application?

-The transmission rights auction tool is an independentapplication.
+The transmission rights auction (TRA) application is available in Online IESO.

-To access the you must log on to the .
-Please note that a TR participant will be prompted to change the IESO Gateway password every 90 days, upon logging in.Financial Market Trading & Reports
+To access the application you must first log on to the IESO Gateway.
+Please note that a TR participant will be prompted to change the IESO Gateway password every 90 days, upon logging in.
+The Applicant Representative of your organization will need to ensure that your account is configured correctly via Online IESO (https://online.ieso.ca).
+The Applicant Representative will need to assign the “Transmission Rights Auction” Access Role to your account (Online IESO -> Actions -> Manage System Access).
+If you need to reset your password, refer to the “IESO Gateway User Guide”.

-Detailed procedures on how to access the TRA System home page are found in the IESO Training
+Once you’ve logged in Gateway, select the Online IESO tile.
+To access the TRA application select the grid icon in the top right of the page the Online IESO home page and select the “Transmission Rights Auction” application.
+Participant specific reports can also be accessed, directly, or through a hyperlink in the TRA application, on the Reports website.

-publications’ “
+Detailed procedures on how to access the TRA application are found in the IESO Training publications’ “Transmission Auction System User Guide”.

-communicationSystem home pageHow can you find TR auction timelines?
+How can you find TR auction timelines?

 We publish the annual transmission rights calendar every fall, specifying the dates for the monthly (short-term rights) and quarterly (long-term rights) auction for the next year.
 The calendar also gives you other important dates in the auction process, such as when the bid window is open and when payment is due.
-The calendar is available on the web page.
+The calendar is available on the Market Calendars web page.

 Preparing to Bid

 The TR market is a financial market, so participant creditworthiness is not managed using the physical market’s prudential requirements.
 Instead, you must post a market deposit in the form of cash or a letter of credit.

-We must receive your market deposit at least 5 business days before an auction or you will receive a notice of revocation () and you will not be able to participate.
+We must receive your market deposit at least five (5) business days before an auction or you will receive a notice of revocation (Form 1374 – Notice of Revocation of Transmission Rights) and you will not be able to participate.

 Your bid limit is normally ten times your market deposit, e.g., you can bid for up to $50,000 of transmission rights if your deposit is $5,000.
 We may reduce this multiplier for participants who have previously defaulted.
-You can view your current bid limit through the TRA just prior to an auction.
+You can view your current bid limit through the TRA application just prior to an auction.

 Pre-Auction Reports

-Pre-auction reports are available on both our Public Reports website and via the .
+Pre-auction reports are available on both our Public Reports website and via hyperlink to the same site from the TRA application.
 We publish the following information at least 30 days prior to each TR auction:

 Hourly prices determined on the basis of the last projected market price for energy published for that hour for each TR zone during the preceding twelve months;